Drawsko Pomorskie: Post-war Poland

 Polish authorities began administering the town on March 6, 1945.
 The town became again part of Poland, although with a Soviet-installed communist regime, which remained in power until the 1980s.
-The remaining German citizens were expelled in accordance with the Potsdam Agreement.
+The remaining German citizens were expelled.

 The town, initially named Drawsko, was renamed Drawsko Pomorskie by adding the adjective Pomorskie (meaning Pomeranian or in Pomerania) in 1948 to distinguish it from other Polish settlements of the same name.
 It was the administrative seat of a powiat until 1975.
 After the Local Government Reorganization Act of 1998, Drawsko became a county seat again in 1999.